Hyper-V

 New-TalosVM -VMNamePrefix talos-worker -CPUCount 4 -StartupMemory 8GB -SwitchName LAB -TalosISOPath C:\ISO\metal-amd64.iso -NumberOfVMs 2 -VMDestinationBasePath 'D:\Virtual Machines\Test VMs\Talos' -StorageVHDSize 50GB

-This will create two VMs: talos-worker01 and talos-wworker02 and attach an additional VHD of 50GB for storage (which in my case will be passed to Mayastor).
+This will create talos-worker01 and talos-worker02 VMs, each with an additional 50GB VHD for storage (which can be used for Mayastor).

-Now that our VMs are ready, find their IP addresses from console of VM.
-With that information, push config to the control plane node with:
+Once the VMs are ready, find their IP addresses from the VM console.
+Push the config to the control plane node with:

 $CONTROL_PLANE_IP='10.10.10.x'